-A false color composite image was created in the format of Path_Row_Date (P_R_D) using bands 7_4_3 and projected into Montana State Plane spatial coordinates.
-A preliminary transpiration grid was then created by subtracting band 3 from band 4 and eliminating cell values less than 1 and greater than 200.
+A false-color composite image was created in the format of Path_Row_Date (P_R_D) using bands 7_4_3 and projected into Montana State Plane spatial coordinates.
+A preliminary transpiration grid was then created by subtracting band 3 from band 4 and eliminating all cell values less than 1 and greater than 200.
 This grid was named in the format of TPRD.
-Any values that have values less than 1 are assumed to have no transpiration (nor plant growth).
+Any values that have values less than 1 are assumed to have no transpiration (plant growth).
 Values over 200 are generally edge or other anomaly cell values.
 A preliminary Evaporation grid was then created by taking band 6 and eliminating all cell values less than 100 and greater than 200.
 This grid was given the name format of EPRD.
-These processes were accomplished in Arc Info.
+These processes were accomplished in the Arc Info with Taco.aml (see attached aml).